When it comes to presentation design, I’m willing to bet every penny of my savings that the following statements are true:

 - 99% of the PowerPoint presentations you’ve witnessed are either awful, unmemorable, or both.

-- 1% of the presentations you sat through had slides so good they took your breath away.
+- 1% of the presentations you sat through had slide designs so good that they took your breath away.

-Note: PowerPoint has the potential to do amazing things, but only if you know how to approach using it creatively.
+Note: PowerPoint has the potential to do amazing things when it comes to designing your presentation, but only if you know how to approach using it creatively.

 In this post, I’m going to detail 4 tips that will help you design the most mouth-watering PowerPoint slides that you’ve ever created.
 I’ll even reference a few step-by-step tutorials that will help you get going.